 Okita replies, “…put up with the shame of today for tomorrow.
 That’s how a man should be.”

-“If you’re a man, you should fight and fight and destroy as many enemies as possible, and die…” Kodai then commits a banzai run against the Garmillas in order to allow Okita’s flagship to escape.
-Incidently, the name of Kodai’s ship is the Yukikaze, which was present when the real Yamato was sunk during Operation Ten-Go.
+“If you’re a man, you should fight and fight and destroy as many enemies as possible, and die…” Kodai then makes a banzai run against the Garmillas to allow Okita’s flagship to escape.
+The name of Kodai’s ship is the Yukikaze, which was present when the real Yamato was sunk during Operation Ten-Go.

 Nishizaki once romanticized the imperialistic accomplishments of his nation in an interview: